nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 gobuster dir -u http://10.10.63.185/ -x php,html -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt
 ```

-While Gobuster is running, I checked the site's source code to see if there was any hidden information we could use.
-Unfortunately, there was no such hidden information found.
+While Gobuster was running, I checked the site's source code to see if there was any hidden information we could use.
+Unfortunately, there was no such information found.

-Since Gobuster wasn't giving any promising results, let's look closer at the information given on the main page.
+Since Gobuster wasn't returning any promising results, let's look more closely at the information given on the main page.

 They mention logging into the webpage with the agent's name as the **user-agent**.
 Doing some research online, I was able to find some [useful information](https://betanews.com/2017/03/22/user-agent-based-attacks-are-a-low-key-risk-that-shouldnt-be-overlooked/) on user-agents: